 - The second section lists the privileges needed to create or upgrade a geodatabase.

 - Optional privileges needed for additional geodatabase functionality are listed in the last section.

 You can use SQL Server tools or Transact SQL statements to manage user database privileges.

 Privileges on datasets in geodatabases should be granted or revoked using ArcGIS clients and must be done by the dataset owner.

 If allowed to read all tables in the database, you can assign users to the db_datareader database role; otherwise, grant SELECT on specific tables and views.

-When you use ArcGIS to grant the SELECT, INSERT, UPDATE, and DELETE privileges on a versioned feature class or table, those privileges are automatically granted on the associated versioned view.
-These privileges are required for the user to edit through versioned views.
+When you use ArcGIS to grant the SELECT, INSERT, UPDATE, and DELETE privileges on a feature class or table registered for traditional versioning, those privileges are automatically granted on the associated versioned view.
+These privileges are required for the user to edit using a SQL and a versioned view.